UK eSIM for Scotland Road Trips and National Parks

 The A82 from Glasgow to Inverness via Glen Coe and Fort William is one of Scotland’s most scenic drives.
 Coverage from EE is surprisingly good for much of it.
 The Glen Coe area is patchy because those steep glens block everything.
 Fort William is well covered.
 The stretch between Fort William and Inverness through the Great Glen is good, with EE leading.

 The A87 from Invergarry to Kyle of Lochalsh, including the Skye bridge approach, is patchy.
 The Skye bridge area has good coverage from EE and O2.
 The stretch through the Five Sisters of Kintail is very patchy.
-Once you are on Skye, coverage improves around the main settlements but drops in the Cuillins.
+Once you’re on Skye, coverage improves around the main settlements but drops in the Cuillins.
+It’s a beautiful drive, but don’t expect to livestream it.

 The A890 from Stromeferry to Auchtertyre is a famous poor-coverage road.
 The single-track section along the loch is a dead zone.
-EE sometimes has a faint signal, but do not rely on it.
+EE sometimes has a faint signal, but don’t rely on it.

 The A894 from Lairg to Scourie is very patchy.
 The area around Loch Shin is largely uncovered.
-EE has some coverage near Lairg and Scourie but the middle section is a dead zone.
+EE has some coverage near Lairg and Scourie but the middle section is a dead zone — travellers can lose signal for 45 minutes or more.
+No network.
+No bars.
+Just the road, the lochs, and the occasional sheep.

-The Cairngorms National Park has better coverage than the northwest Highlands in general, largely because it is more accessible and has towns like Aviemore.
+The Cairngorms The Cairngorms National Park has better coverage than the northwest Highlands in general, largely because it’s more accessible and has towns like Aviemore.
 But the high plateau and the remote glens are still a challenge.

 Area Coverage Strongest network